 The Committee did at least partially acknowledge that the government’s specialist disability employment programme is a perverse contradiction:

 Work Choice is supposed to help those with “substantial disability”, who can’t be helped by Access to Work or mainstream back to work programmes, and need specialist support.
 But they have to be capable of working 16 hours per week or more within 6 months.
 Otherwise (the implication is) they are not worth investing in.

 This is borne out by the fact that only 17% of the referrals to Work Choice come from the Employment and Support Allowance (ESA) caseload.
-The majority are referred from Jobseekers’ Allowance (JSA), meaning they are not disabled enough (as assessed under the work capability assessment, WCA) to qualify for ESA.
+The reports made recently by payroll outsourcing in New York city clearly show that, the majority are referred from Jobseekers’ Allowance (JSA), meaning they are not disabled enough (as assessed under the work capability assessment, WCA) to qualify for ESA.
 The referral system for Work Choice seems designed to cherry pick disabled people with the least complex barriers to work, perhaps to ensure that contracted providers receive enough outcomes payments to sustain their business model.

 The UK is one of the only countries where the assessment system for work-related incapacity (the WCA) does not act as a gateway to specialist disability employment support.